Contents Menu Expand

 fileprivate func setupAlanEventHandler() {

-/// Add an observer to get events from Alan
+/// Add an observer to get events from Alan AI

 NotificationCenter.default.addObserver(self, selector: #selector(self.handleEvent(_:)), name:NSNotification.Name(rawValue: "kAlanSDKEventNotification"), object:nil)